HSLUDEM/DEM_Documentation/docs/source/index.rst

 District Energy Model
 =========================================================

-District Energy Model (DEM) is a multi-energy system model for mixed-use districts and communities.
+District Energy Model (DEM) is a Python-based multi-energy system model for simulating energy demand, generation, storage, and optimisation at the district and municipal scale.
 The model is developed at |CCTES_link| in the framework of the |EDGE_link| project.